github/training-kit/downloads/submodule-vs-subtree-cheat-sheet.md

 <div class="col-md-12">
 <h1>Making Changes to a Subproject</h1>

-In most cases, it is considered best practice to make changes in the subproject repository and pull them in to the parent project.
+In most cases, it is considered best practice to make changes in a separate clone of the subproject repository and pull them in to the parent project.
 When this is not practical, follow these instructions:
 </div>

 {% capture submodule %}